codingpeasant/blocace/docs/README.md

 # Blocace In 10 Minutes
-> This guide assumes you have an existing basic knowledge of Web API, database and digital signature.
+This guide assumes you have an existing basic knowledge of Web API, database and digital signature.

-> System prerequisites:
+System prerequisites:

 * (only when you prefer to compile Blocace server) Go version: 1.12 or later;

 * (only when you prefer to compile Blocace server) GCC 5.1 or later.
 Windows may need to install [GCC](http://tdm-gcc.tdragon.net/download) if missing before installing the dependencies.
 Linux may also need to install gcc using the corresponding package management tool, like `yum install gcc` on RedHat or alike. macOS may need to install [Xcode Command Line Tools](https://www.ics.uci.edu/~pattis/common/handouts/macmingweclipse/allexperimental/macxcodecommandlinetools.html).
 * [Node.js](https://nodejs.org/)

-* JS libraries:
+* JS libraries (install using `npm install` in [blocace-js](https://github.com/codingpeasant/blocace-js)):

 ```javascript
 {